tetrotibo/collisiondetector/README.md

 ## Features

 - Pixel-perfect collision detection system with live visual feedback
-- Shape toggling for flexible interaction testing
+- Tetromino shapes with dynamic movement and rotation
 - Comprehensive gamepad input management with single-frame detection
 - Real-time overlays: hitboxes, outlines and collisions
-- Delta time smoothing for stable and precise movement
+- Delta time smoothing for stable and precise motion
 - Modular codebase ready for extension and experimentation

 ## Licensing